aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-snacks-rtk/README.md

 3. Reset the `change` property to `0`

-Now let's swtich to the `Dispenser.jsx`:
+Now let's swtich to the `Dispenser.tsx`:

 4. Dispatch the `openDispenser` action in the event handler

-5. Call the `useSelector` and read the `dispenser` property and assign it to `productInDispenser`
+5. Call the `useAppSelector` and read the `dispenser` property and assign it to `productInDispenser`

 You should see the product disappears when collecting an product and see a message displayed.
 </details>